Dasarath Deb

 Dasarth Debbarma (2 February 1916 – 14 October 1998) was an Indian Communist politician in the Indian state of Tripura.
 He was chief minister of Tripura from 1993 to 1998.
 He was a leader of the Ganamukti Parishad (Tripura State Indigenous People's Liberation Council) and the Communist Party of India (Marxist).
-He was also the vice-president of All India Kisan Sabha and first and yet only Tiprasa chief minister of Tripura.
+He was also the vice-president of All India Kisan Sabha and the first and thus far only Tiprasa chief minister of Tripura.

 Early life

-Dasaratha Debbarma, a legendary leader of the Indian Communist movement was born on 2 February 1916 into a poor peasant family in remote Boltali village in the present day Khowai district of Tripura.
-Since childhood, Dasaratha was very eager to obtain education but it was hardly affordable for his poor family to send him to town for education.
-Due to his indomitable eagerness, he was later admitted in Khowai primary school.
-And after he passed matriculation examinations, he was admitted in Brindaban College of Habiganj of Sylhet District under erstwhile East Bengal, as Tripura had no college then.
-After passing Intermediate and BA, Debbarma got admitted in Calcutta University for MA.
-Simultaneously, he pursued a law degree.
+Dasaratha Debbarma, a legendary leader of the Indian Communist movement, was born on 2 February 1916 into a poor peasant family in the remote Boltali village in the present day Khowai district of Tripura.
+Since childhood, Dasaratha was very eager to obtain education but his poor family could not afford to send him to town for education.
+Due to his indomitable eagerness, he was later admitted to the Khowai primary school.
+After he passed the matriculation examinations, he was admitted to the Brindaban College of Habiganj of Sylhet District in erstwhile East Bengal, as Tripura had no college then.
+After obtaining his Intermediate and B.A. degree, Debbarma got admitted in Calcutta University for his M.A, while he simultaneously pursued a law degree.

-In 1940, CPI Comilla District Committee working under the Bengal Provincial Committee initiated formation of a Party unit in Tripura.
+In 1940, the CPI Comilla District Committee working under the Bengal Provincial Committee initiated the formation of a Party unit in Tripura.
 The first unit of the Party in Agartala was formed with some local youths including Comrade Biren Datta who, besides Debbarma, was elected to the first Lok Sabha from Tripura.
 The Agartala Branch of CPI first started building up mass organisations with the working people of Agartala, mostly Bengalis.
 It was decided that an organisation would be formed with the core objective of spreading education among the tribal people.
 Dasarath Debbarma was contacted in Kolkata and apprised of the mission.
-Soon, he came to Tripura, leaving his post-graduate study never to go back again.
+Soon, he came to Tripura, leaving his post-graduate studies never to return.